AdobeDocs/media-analytics.en/help/implementation/variables/ads/ad-id.md

 >[!ENDSHADEBOX]

 The ad ID variable uniquely identifies each ad.
-It is required for every ad your player tracks.
-The value is the join key for the Ad reporting dimension and for ad-level classifications such as Creative ID, Pod name, and Pod position.
+It is required for every ad that your player tracks.
 Set it on every `media.adStart` event.

 | Property | Value |
 | --- | --- |